-If you have already cleared the tech stack tests and are having trouble moving forward, you can take the Coding Challenge on your profile on the Turing platform by clicking here.
+If you are having trouble finding the Coding Challenge, refer to the images shared below to find and take the Coding Challenge on your profile on the Turing platform.

 Picture 1: Coding Challenge screen